Modi expands cabinet into one of biggest in recent years

-The Indian government late on Tuesday released details of the new portfolios.
+The government late on Tuesday released details of the new portfolios.
 Modi has moved his minister for human resources, Smriti Irani, seen as a close ally, to the textiles ministry.
-The minister of state for finance, Jayant Sinha, was shifted from aviation.
+The minister of state for finance, Jayant Sinha, was shifted to civil aviation.

 Modi's cabinet has now swelled to 78 - one of the biggest in years and a far cry from his 2014 election promise of "minimum government and maximum governance".